-Master of Arts in Film with specialisation in Animation, Short Motion or Interaction
+Master of Arts (MA) in Film, Lucerne University of Applied Sciences and Arts, with a Major in Short Motion or Interaction

 Graduates of the Master in Film programme are able to do the following:

 Graduates of the Master in Film programme have developed an artistic mindset that is reflected in independent creative praxis.

 Graduates who have specialised in Short Motion and Interaction participate in the development of new cinematic formats as employees or independent artists.
 They work as cross-media and motion designers in television or journalism or with agencies or work in a range of professional contexts as competent, solution-oriented partners, planning and realising films for a variety of purposes.
 They may position themselves as artists with installative works with the moving image.